Being an APE student

 Note!
 Do not wait to receive your definitive titre de sejour or OFII stamp (in VLS_TS cases) before sending your file to the CAF office.
 In the first instance, a receipt for the request for a titre de sejour will suffice, because obtaining the definitive one can take more than three months.
 Once you have received the new/definitive titre de sejour or OFII stamp, do not forget to send a copy of it to your CAF office in order to continue to receive your benefits.

-The APE programme does not provide stipends for students.
 Depending on your nationality, some financial aid may be possible through different institutions (central banks, embassies, foundations, etc.) We suggest that you explore the various possibilities available by visiting the websites of the EHESS and Campus France.

 You can dowload the pdf document “Funding opportunities for Foreign Students” (pdf)

 Within the APE training, no internship is required.